-These parcels will add to the protection and enhancement of existing forests and wetlands in the Lower Root and Zumbro River floodplains.
+These parcels will add to the protection and enhancement of existing forests and wetlands in the Lower Zumbro and Root River floodplain areas.
 Conversion of agricultural lands in flood prone areas to wetland or forest is an important objective of the overall effort.
 This will have direct benefits to fish and wildlife by increasing the size and connectivity of critical habitat.
 Increased numbers of game and non-game species will result as habitat area increases.